Vaginal pain can be a temporary symptom of infection or injury. However, in some cases, it can be a chronic symptom with no known cause.

 - undergoing regular STI testing and asking all partners about their STI status

-- asking a doctor or midwife about methods of preventing tears during childbirth
+- asking a doctor or midwife about methods of preventing tears during childbirth, if pregnant

 Vaginal pain may be temporary or chronic, and it can range from mild irritation to severe, debilitating pain.
-The feeling may result from infection, injury, or no identifiable reason.
+The feeling may result from infection, injury, or no identifiable cause.

 Anyone with vaginal pain should see a doctor or another healthcare provider for a diagnosis.
 Most often, vaginal pain goes away once a person finds the right treatment.

 The cause of chronic vaginal pain can be difficult to diagnose.
 Typically, a healthcare provider will only diagnose vulvodynia after ruling out other possible causes of the pain.
-Although experts know little about the causes of vulvodynia, there are many treatments available.
+Although experts know little about the causes of vulvodynia, many treatments are available.

-Some people report that healthcare providers are unsympathetic or unhelpful about vaginal pain.
-If this is the case, ask for a second opinion from someone who specializes in this type of pain.
+Some people have reported that healthcare providers can be unsympathetic about vaginal pain and unhelpful.
+If this is the case, it is important to ask for a second opinion from someone who specializes in this type of pain.